markjnkim/es_mod/01-html/content/step-3-hero.md

 ![repeated-images](./assets/step-3/502-bg-img-css.png)

 Wait a minute!
 What happened here?
 If we use the `<section>` element as our CSS selector, we would apply the same background image to all our subsequent `<section>` elements, which is not something we want.
-So let's remove our `background-image` declaration from our `<section>` CSS rule.

 We need a way to target the hero section specifically and not create a global `<section>` rule.
 Luckily for us, we can use the `class` attribute to target one or many HTML elements.
 The neat trick about a `class` is that this attribute can be added to any one HTML element or many elements that need the same styling or CSS declarations, therefore saving the time of needing to write duplicate code.